 You can visualize aggregated stack traces using the flame graph in AlwaysOn Profiling.
-The flame graph represents a summary of all stack traces available for your application.
+The flame graph represents a summary of all stack traces captured from your application.
 Use the flame graph to discover which lines of code might be causing performance issues, and to confirm whether the changes you make to the code have the intended effect.

 Accessing the flame graph 🔗